hzi-bifo/Quasimodo/README.md

 ```
 Please modify the paths to the sequencing files accordingly.

-- Obtain the `CLC` SNP calling results from this repo
+- Obtain the `CLC` SNP calling results from this repo.
 `CLC` is not a freeware, so here we provide the output SNPs in this repo.
 First you need to create a project folder (which is defined in the config file as `projectPath`), for example with name `hcmv_benchmark_output` in your home directory and then copy the files into the project directory:

 ```shell